Luxury Everest Base Camp Trekkers on a scenic Himalayan trail with snow-covered Ama Dablam Mountain and prayer flags under a bright blue sky

 • Green Lodge Certifications: Some establishments, such as those approved by Green Lodges Nepal, adhere to stringent standards for waste management and energy consumption.

-Why It Matters: These steps reduce pollution while giving you a warm and pleasant stay.
+Why It Matters: These steps reduce pollution while providing you with a warm, pleasant stay.
 You enjoy private rooms with modern amenities, and the environment stays cleaner.

 Responsible Waste Management